 With the cooperation of some dedicated young Muslims he established the Muslim Food Board UK in 1992 in Leicester, which has now grown into a national organisation offering guidelines and expert opinion in respect to Islamic dietary laws.

 He moved in 1984 to London at the invitation of the late Dr. Zaki M.A.
 Badawi (1922-2006) to join The Muslim College, at the time a pioneering institution in Western Europe for the training of Imams and community leaders.
 Here he designed and conducted the very first in-service training course for Imams and headed a three year induction programme for officers of the Metropolitan Police force to familiarise them with Muslim culture and traditions.

-In 2008, Moulana Raza was inducted on to the new year’s honours list and awarded an OBE for his years of tireless work in interfaith dialogue, for the support and leadershp he has shown for Muslims in Britain, and his services to British society at large.
+In 2008, Moulana Raza was inducted on to the new year’s honours list and awarded an OBE for his years of tireless work in interfaith dialogue, for the support and leadership he has shown for Muslims in Britain, and his services to British society at large.

-Currently he is engaged in a number of services directed towards the wider community in Britain, Europe and North America focused particularly towards Muslims, through his association with the following organisations:
+He was engaged in a number of services directed towards the wider community in Britain, Europe and North America focused particularly towards Muslims, through his association with the following organisations:

 - Trustee – The National Spirituality & Mental Health Forum, London

 - Member Executive Committee – The InterFaith Network UK